 "It's clear that there are lessons in these findings which will help government to better understand and support those least confident in using health services and shape policy moving forward."

-Professor Stokes-Lampard said: "We understand our patients' frustrations when they cannot secure a GP appointment when they need one, and GPs and our teams share their concerns.
+Professor Helen Stokes-Lampard, RCGP Chair. commented: "We understand our patients' frustrations when they cannot secure a GP appointment when they need one, and GPs and our teams share their concerns.